 Marionette lines are caused by a loss of collagen in the skin, just like any other wrinkles.
 Collagen is an essential protein to your skin health.
 It decreases due to age, exposure to UV rays, stress, and poor nutrition.

 Genetics are also believed to play a role in the development of marionette lines.
 This is why you find some people will get these wrinkles while others won’t.

-Can Marionette Lines Be Minimized?
+Can Marionette Lines Be Treated?

 A Note From Honey: